-The six academic departments in the College of Science are the Departments of Biology, Chemistry and Biochemistry, Computer Science, Engineering and Technology Mathematics, and Physics.
+The six-seven academic departments-units in the College of Science are the Departments of Biology, Chemistry and Biochemistry, Computer Science, Engineering and Technology Mathematics, and Physics, and Technology, as well as the Bruce and Gloria Ingram School of Engineering.
 Five departments offer both the Bachelor of Arts (BA) and Bachelor of Science (BS) degrees.
-The Department of Engineering and Technology offers a Bachelor of Science in Technology (BST) degree in addition to the BS degree.
-Majors include applied mathematics, aquatic biology, biochemistry, botany, chemistry, computer science, engineering technology, general biology, general physiology, industrial engineering, industrial technology, manufacturing engineering, mathematics, microbiology, physics, wildlife biology, and zoology.
+The Department of Engineering and Technology offers a Bachelor of Science in Technology (BST) degree- in addition to the BS degree.
+The School of Engineering offers a Bachelor of Science degree.
+Majors include applied mathematics, aquatic biology, biochemistry, botany, chemistry, computer science, electrical engineering, mathematics, microbiology, general biology, general physiology, industrial engineering, industrial technology, manufacturing engineering, mathematics, microbiology, physics, wildlife biology, and zoology.
 In addition, pre-professional programs of study are available in architecture, dentistry, medicine, engineering, and pharmacy.
 Secondary teacher certification may be incorporated into some of the majors.
 Coursework in the geological sciences is available through the Department of Biology.